christopher-dabrowski/pretty-terminal-technical-dojo/README.md

 ![Technical Dojo graphic](graphics/dojoBanner.png)

+If you are going through the materials after the dojo I highly encourage you to check out [A nice tutorial [by Microsoft](https://learn.microsoft.com/en-us/windows/terminal/tutorials/custom-prompt-setup) from [Useful links](#useful-links).
+It's probably of higher quality than my guide :D

 ## Follow allonge guide

-My goal for this workshop is that the attendees would walk out with a more pleasing and joyfully terminal configuration.
+My goal for this workshop is that the attendees would walk out with a more pleasing and joyful terminal configuration.

 This guide will walk you through basic terminal customizations shown at the talk and link to other useful materials that you can explore on your own.
 You can follow this guide with me during the meeting or at your paste later :)